Exitwise

 In this article, you'll learn the typical multiplier for engineering firms and how to value your firm for the highest possible return on your investment over the years.

-You'll also learn how we can help you with your engineering firm valuation to maximize your exit value and save you the hassle of going through the detailed M&A process alone, which can be devastating if gone wrong.
+You'll also learn how we can help you with your engineering firm valuation to maximize your exit value and save you the hassle of going through the detailed M&A process alone, which can be devastating if it goes wrong.

 Let's get right into it!